x1n32-How-to-Guide/coding-tasks-awesometeam/Task1.md

 ```java
 System.out.println("Hello World");
 ```
-- Guess what the output is from the code above:
+- Guess what the output is from the code above: Hello world
 - Actual output:  [See answer here](https://learn.onlinegdb.com/846UnWowD)<br/>

 ```java
 System.out.println(10 + 10);
 ```
-- Guess what the output is from the code above:
+- Guess what the output is from the code above: 20
 - Actual output:  [See answer here](https://learn.onlinegdb.com/1IHVeidxO)<br/>

 ## Introductory Tasks: